BUHAVE > Biography > Frances McDormand

 Stage and TV Work

 Besides film, McDormand has earned praise on stage and television.
 In 2011, she won a Tony Award for the play “Good People.”
 She also starred in the HBO series “Olive Kitteridge” in 2014, winning both an Emmy and a Screen Actors Guild Award.
-Whether in theater, television, or film, she consistently chooses projects that explore human emotion and real-life struggles.
+Her stage and screen choices reflect a commitment to authentic storytelling, a thread that connects her work with the careers of other versatile performers like Saoirse Ronan, Amy Adams, and Kelly Macdonald.

 Personal Life and Values